|

 accomplish all this, but thanks to my small critique group, if I miss the mark in putting them in the scene, I will hear about

+it.
 Following are two examples of how I’ve used different settings in my story (these are not the

-In my first example the tour group was
+actual scenes): In my first example the tour group was

 visiting an ancient Greek stadium in Delphi.
 I used this scene by having the group sit on the stadium’s circular stone